SineadGalbraith/Internet-Applications/README.md

 Languages/Frameworks Used: Javascript, HTML, Vue.js.

-### Assignment 3 & Lab 3
-(Lab 3 Folder)

-The objective of this lab was to create a function that maintains a to-do-list, consisting of a list of simple things.

 ## Labs

 ### Lab 1
 The objective of this lab was to write a simple countdown program, in Javascript, using NodeJS and the Browser.

-### Lab 2
+### Lab 3 & Assignment 3
+(Lab 3 Folder)

-The objective of this lab was to gain some basic experience with Cloud Computing Tools.
+The objective of this lab was to create a function that maintains a to-do-list, consisting of a list of simple things.
-This lab did not require any code.